3 View citations

 - (Cole, 1996; Manning & Arthur, 2011; Zigmund, 2000)

 Use the title in place of author.
 Shorten title if needed.
-Double quotation marks for title of an article, a chapter, or a web page and italics for tile of a periodical, a book, a brochure or a report.
+Use double quotation marks for title of an article, a chapter, or a web page.
+Use italics for title of a periodical, a book, a brochure or a report.

 - the observations found ("Arctic Voyage," 2014)